-Only the trust worth traffic is allowed and regulates the flow.
+Only the trust-worth traffic is allowed and regulates the flow.
 Firewalls also help against criminal activities like any cyber threats, SQL injections, and cross-site scripting.

 Choose a secure e-commerce platform

 Yes, choose a secure and the best platform for your e-commerce business.
-There are many SaaS platforms to choose from, make sure you go for strong e-commerce that are friendly and effective as well.
+There are many SaaS platforms to choose from, make sure you go for strong e-commerce that is friendly and effective as well.

 Cyber-attacks also happen because of the password.
 Hackers are well trained to break any difficult password through many techniques available in hacking techniques.

 Make sure the right and unique password is a combination of alpha, numerical, and symbols.
 You can take in captcha validation to assure that the right user is opening the website.
 You can use the upper and lower case of combinations to make the passwords harder to crack.
-One of the most advanced techniques is the two-way authentication or a multi-layer authentication which solves all the security issues.
+One of the most advanced techniques is two-way authentication or multi-layer authentication which solves all security issues.

 Stay Up To Date with Security Patches

-“Always check for the updates and software patches regularly or you can set up updates on a daily basis, weekly basis.
+“Always check for the updates and software patches regularly or you can set up updates on a daily basis, or weekly basis.
 Make sure that websites are properly secured to avoid any data loss.”

 It is a smart and proactive approach to be conscious of the cyber threats that could possibly attack your platform or website.
 The above-mentioned security measures will keep your business secure in all possible ways.
-Even small negligence will be a big risk to your small scale business.
+Even small negligence will be a big risk to your small-scale business.

 A proper security check should be there.
 The SSL certificate should be installed as it supports HTTPS.
-It also increases organization revenues.
+It also increases organizational revenues.
 If you have not secured your site, then it is the right time for your website protection.